Join Indivisible Dupage

 There are special rules if you are in the military, out of the country, in a hospital, or in a nursing home, so please read the official rules.
 To prevent fraud, get your information and application form directly from the official county websites linked to above.

 Although about a third of the ballots cast in the March primary were mail-in, we know the process will be unfamiliar to many voters.
 We are here to help!
 For easy access to virtual office hours every Tuesday through Sunday from 9-10am, please visit the events section of facebook.com/IndivisibleDuPage/

 Our country faces an unprecedented public health crisis from what is now a global pandemic.
-COVID-19 is a strain of Corona virus similar to MERS and SARS and has infected over 320,000 people.
+At this writing, it has infected almost 3 million Americans, and caused over 127,000 deaths.
 It is important that you receive information from authoritative sources.
 Click here for the official Illinois state web site for the latest virus information.
 Click here for the the CDC's Situation Summary and here for the World health Organization's information.

 War with Iran:

 Yes, it can still happen.
 We went to the brink of war with Iran as a result of President Trump's decision to assassinate their top general in a drone strike at Baghdad's international airport.
 Note the President did not seek Congressional approval before acting and his rationale for killing General Soleimani is unclear at best.
 Also be aware that Iran has more than twice the population of Iraq and is three times its size.
 Another Mideast war is the last thing America - or the world - needs right now.
 Make your feelings known to Washington.
 See our reaction in the You-Tube video clip here.